puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 - [Warning] if the host name cannot be reached via network lookup
 - [Error] if kubelet version is lower that the minimum kubelet version supported by kubeadm (current minor -1)
 - [Error] if kubelet version is at least one minor higher than the required controlplane version (unsupported version skew)
-- [Warning] if kubelet service does not exist or if it is disabled
+- [Warning] if kubelet service does not exist or if it is turned off
 - [Warning] if firewalld is active
 - [Error] if API server bindPort or ports 10250/10251/10252 are used
 - [Error] if `/etc/kubernetes/manifest` folder already exists and it is not empty